factor1/nifty-nav-2/README.md

 #### JavaScript
 How you include the Nifty Nav 2 JavaScript library is up to you and the architecture of your project.
 Nifty Nav 2 is available as a UMD module so it can be used as a AMD, Global, Node, or ES6 module.
+The compiled JavaScript file found in `dist/` contains the `babel-polyfill` to ensure proper cross browser support.

 ##### Simple
 Copy the `niftyNav2.js` file in `nifty-nav-2/dist` to your project directory and include in your HTML.
+You do not need to include any polyfills, as they are bundled directly into `dist/niftyNav2.js`.

 ```html
 <html>